adafruit/HL1606-LED-Strip/README.txt

 This library allows you to set individual LED colors (it keeps track of the entire strip's state in RAM), you can set the length of the strip as well.

-This library doesn't have any PWM support, its just for primary colors
+This library doesn't have any PWM support, its just for primary colors If you need PWM support, see https://github.com/adafruit/HL1606-LED-Strip-PWM for full-color LED strip control

 ---